A Parameter-Free Tour of the Binary Black Hole Population: The Compact Binary Population as an Autoregressive Process

 \subsection{Hierarchical Inference with an Autoregressive Prior}

 Consider a set of $N_\mathrm{obs}$ gravitational-wave detections with sets of posterior samples $\{\lambda_I\}$ on the properties of each event $I$.
-The likelihood that our data, denoted $\{d\}$, arises from an underlying population described by $\Lambda$ is~\cite{Loredo2004,Taylor2018,Mandel2019,Vitale2020}
+The likelihood that our data, denoted $\{d\}$, arise from an underlying population described by $\Lambda$ is~\cite{Loredo2004,Taylor2018,Mandel2019,Vitale2020}

-Here, the product is taken over detected events $I$ and the expectation value is taken over posterior samples $j$ for each event.
+Here, the product is taken over detected events $I$, and the expectation value is taken over posterior samples $j$ for each event.
 The quantity $p_\mathrm{pe}(\lambda_{I,j})$ is the prior probability assigned to each posterior sample under parameter estimation, while

-is the detector frame merger rate density, to be evaluated at each posterior sample.
+is the detector-frame merger rate density, to be evaluated at each posterior sample.
 We use semicolons to indicate that $R_d(\lambda;\Lambda)$ is a function of the population model $\Lambda$ but not a \textit{density} over $\Lambda$.
 Note also that $R_d(\lambda;\Lambda)$ is \textit{not} a volumetric density, as in Eq.~\eqref{eq:volumetric}.
-If redshift $z$ is a parameter in $\lambda$ such that $R_d$ is a merger rate per unit redshift then Eqs.~\eqref{eq:volumetric} and \eqref{eq:det-rate} are related by
+If redshift $z$ is a parameter in $\lambda$ such that $R_d$ is a merger rate per unit redshift, then Eqs.~\eqref{eq:volumetric} and \eqref{eq:det-rate} are related by

 where $\tilde\lambda$ is the set of all binary parameters \textit{excluding} $z$ and $\mathcal{R}(\tilde\lambda;z,\Lambda)$ is the volumetric merger rate density as evaluated at redshift $z$.
-The factor $\frac{dV_c}{dz}$ is the differential comoving volume per unit redshift, while the factor $(1+z)^{-1}$ is needed to convert between source frame and detector frame times.
+The factor $\frac{dV_c}{dz}$ is the differential comoving volume per unit redshift, while the factor $(1+z)^{-1}$ is needed to convert between source-frame and detector-frame times.